gagin/gar_tool/README.md

 > However, with sufficiently large context windows of modern models, the entire file often fits within a single chunk (`chunk=0`).

+### Managing Data

+1. View and Export Data
-1. Use [DB Browser for SQLite](https://sqlitebrowser.org/) to view and export data as CSV and process in Excel and Google Sheets.
+   * Use [DB Browser for SQLite](https://sqlitebrowser.org/) to examine your data
+   * Export results as CSV for analysis in Excel or Google Sheets

+2. Modifying Run Tags
-2. You can edit the `comment` field in DB Browser (don't forget to click **Write Changes!**).
+   * Edit the `run_tag` field directly in DB Browser
-    * This allows you to add or modify comments after the initial processing.
+   * Remember to click "Write Changes" to save your modifications
+   * Use tags for:
+     * Adding post-processing comments
+     * Organizing different test runs
+     * Grouping related entries

 You can query the database to find interesting artworks: